afaiza/vim-annotations/README.md

 Using VIM as a simple tool for data annotation.

+## Prerequisites

+- You have VIM installed, https://www.vim.org/
+- You have python installed
+- You (kind of) know your way around VIM and python, e.g. how to source files from your ~/.vimrc

 ## Highlights

 Create VIM shortcuts that add annotations to a text files, for annotating